MaggieCherney/NC_Solar/README.md

 **00_state_shapefile.py** (*only needs to be run once for the state*) Reads in the North Carolina Microsoft building footprint file and converts the geojson (.geojson) file to a shape file (.shp).
 #
+**00_census_acs.py** (*only needs to be run once for the state*) Retrieves data regarding race, median income in the past 12 months, and year structure built for county block groups and writes out the results in a csv.
+#
+**02a_census_blocks.py** (*only needs to be run once for the state*) Retrieves population data for each block via a Census API call and writes out the results in a csv.
+#
 **01_county_select.py** (*needs to be run once per county*) Reads in the North Carolina Microsoft building footprint shape file and the Census county file, selects the building footprints for the county of interest, and writes out the results as a geopackage.
 #
-**02_census_blocks.py** (*needs to be run once per county*) Reads the North Carolina Census block TIGER/Line file, retrieves population data for each block via a Census API call, filters the blocks to the county of interest, only keeps blocks where people live (population > 0), and writes out a county specific block file.
+**02b_census_blocks.py** (*needs to be run once per county*) Reads the North Carolina Census block TIGER/Line file and the csv from 02a_census_blocks.py, filters the blocks to the county of interest, only keeps blocks where people live (population > 0), and writes out a county specific block file.
 #
 **03_merge_bfp_parcel.py** (*needs to be run once per county*) Reads the Microsoft building file, and the county specific parcel file, reprojects both files to epsg 32617, converts the building footprint to centroids, computes each building footprint’s area and includes this as an attribute, spatially joins the buildings footprints and parcels and writes out the results in a geopackage.